Skip to content

 The way the ULHPC Lustre file system is implemented is depicted on the below figure.

-Acquired as part of RFP 170035, the ULHPC configuration is based upon:
+Acquired as part of RFP 190027, the ULHPC configuration has been converted to Lustre in 2025.
+It is based upon:

 Filesystem Performance

-The performance of the ULHPC Lustre filesystem is expected to be in the range of at least 15GB/s for large sequential read and writes.
+The performance of the ULHPC Lustre filesystem is expected to be in the range of 12GB/s for large sequential read and writes.

 IOR

-Upon release of the system, performance measurement by IOR, a synthetic benchmark for testing the performance of distributed filesystems, was run for an increasing number of clients as well as with 1kiB, 4kiB, 1MiB and 4MiB transfer sizes.
+Upon release of the system, performance measurement by IOR, a synthetic benchmark for testing the performance of distributed filesystems, was run for an increasing number of clients.

-As can be seen, aggregated writes and reads exceed 15 GB/s (depending on the test) which meets the minimum requirement.
+As can be seen, aggregated writes and reads exceed 10 GB/s (depending on the test).

 FIO